Area Status: Open

 Splinters Cabin is an excellant starting point to visit Deep Creek in the Lake Arrowhead area.
-The world reknown Pacific Crest Trail (PCT) is a short walk from the parking lot, and the PCT traveling north from Spinter's follows Deep Creek for 14 miles.
+The world renown Pacific Crest Trail (PCT) is a short walk from the parking lot, and the PCT traveling north from Splinter's follows Deep Creek for 14 miles.

 Deep Creek is a popular native trout fishery and swimming is another favorite visitor activity in the area.

 Splinters Cabin was built in 1922 by Le Roy Raymond.
 Le Roy and his brother had visited the area in 1918 and applied for permits to build the cabin, completing it in 1922.
 Ley Roy dedicated the cabin "Splinters", since his wife always stated everything he built seemed to be full of splinters.

 Forest Road 3N34C access road was damaged in the December 2010 storms.
 Visitors will have to park along Forest Road 3N34 and walk into the site.
 Please do not block access to the gate or to adjacent road.